Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Downstream of Lower Basswood Falls 2025-08-08 08:40](./attachments/202508080840-000.jpeg "Downstream of Lower Basswood Falls 2025-08-08 08:40")

-It's been so long since I've done this route that that I'd forgotten that there is slightly tricky paddling where the currents of the two falls collide on the downstream end of the Wheelbarrow Falls Portage.
+Where the outflow of two parts of Wheelbarrow Falls collide, the paddling is a little tricky.
+It's been so long since I've done this route that that I'd forgotten that.

-In spots, the river had flooded the portage, but the trail bed was good and so we just sloshed through the water.
+The river had flooded the portage in spots but the trail bed was good, so we just sloshed through the water.

-I'd forgotten about the short portage between Wheelbarrow Falls and the Horse Portage.
-The current close it it kept me bringing the canoe to land where I wanted to, which turned out to be a good thing because we ended up at the correct place.
+In another "it's been a long time", I had forgotten about the short portage that comes between Wheelbarrow Falls and Basswood Falls (Horse Portage).
+The current kept me from landing where I wanted to, which turned out to be a good thing because we ended up at the correct place.
 On this portage, we met a young couple that were heading to Crooked.
 They were carrying only two small packs in addition their canoe and two paddles (no spare).
 We greatly admire their gear discipline.

 We caught up with the scouts again on the Horse Portage.
 They plan to do it halfway and then camp for the night.
 We slog through.
 It's long, hot, muggy, and hard, but not as hard as I'd feared.

 At the Basswood Lake end, the wind was blowing directly into the portage landing.
-The trees were swaying, waves were breaking off shore and, as far as we could see, there were white horses.
+The trees were swaying, waves were breaking and, as far as we could see, there were white horses.

 We had a brief discussion of how we might get through the surf but quickly gave that up as silly.
 So, since the wind was making it quite pleasant on shore and